Bone grafting is generally done for four reasons:

 The bone used for grafting is either your own bone (autogenous) , donor bone (allograft) or synthetic bone substitutes (alloplasts).
 Bone comes in the form of granules, paste, putty or as a block of bone.
 Each has its place and one or a combination of these products are added to the deficient bone area.
 The area is closed using an artificial collagen or donor membrane.
 Many times PRF ( Platelet Rich Fibrin) is used in conjunction with the bone graft.
 PRF comes from your blood and can contribute to healing of the bone and soft tissue.

 Many times the dental implant can be placed at the same time the bone grafting is done.
+Healing time before the implant can be used for a tooth is 4 months.
+In the case where the all on four procedure is done the implants may be healed enough by 3 months.
 If the area to be grafted is large then the bone graft must be placed first an allowed to heal 6-9 months before the dental implant can be placed.

 Autogenous material for bone grafting is the gold standard.
 What makes it difficult to use is that each bone harvesting site requires additional surgery and increased morbidity.
 The majority of bone grafting today involves a combination of both allografts and alloplasts.
 The advantage is that we have an unlimited quantity of bone that is available to use.

 Although there has never been a documented case of any disease transmission from the millions of donor products be it bone or membrane, the patient must be aware that these are human products and have inherent risks.